nedelec/cytosim-2017/tutorials/tutorial1.md

     position = edge R
     position = ball R

-You can use multiple `new` to define complex initial conditions:
+You can use multiple `new` to define more complex initial conditions:

     new 100 single particle
     {